gocd/docs.go.cd/content/gocd_on_kubernetes/importing_a_sample_workflow.md

 You can add a new configuration repository with the ```Admin -> Config Repositories``` menu.

 You can now configure the location of the repository(ies) to pick up pipeline definitions.

+*Note: The PluginID dropdown allows you to select either the JSON or YAML configuration plugin, based on the format of your pipeline configuration.*

 ![](../../images/gocd-helm-chart/create_new_configuration_repository.png)